Frequently asked questions¶

 Who and what will we be trusting exactly?¶

-Verifying the enclave measurement through Intel’s remote attestation service is needed to ensure the source code matches the actual code running in the enclave.
-This also lets you check the remote system is fully up to date, and that the enclave is not running in debug mode (i.e. that the memory is really encrypted).
+Verifying the enclave measurement via remote attestation ensures the source code matches the actual code running in the enclave.
+This also lets you check the remote system is fully up to date, and that the enclave is not running in debug mode (i.e. that the memory really is encrypted).